typercode/awesome-java/README.md

 The Apache JMeter™ application is open source software, a 100% pure Java application designed to load test functional behavior and measure performance.
 It was originally designed for testing Web Applications but has since expanded to other test functions.

 **[Apache](http://www.apache.org/)**
 Supports the development of a number of open-source software projects, including the Apache web server.
-Includes license information, latest news, and project
+Includes license information, latest news, and project.

 **[InfoQ](https://www.infoq.com/)**
 InfoQ.com is a practitioner-driven community news site focused on facilitating the spread of knowledge and innovation in professional software development.